acumos/acumos-onnx-client/docs/tutorial/index.rst

 On-boarding Onnx Model on Acumos Platform
 =========================================

-Clone the acumos-onnx-client from gerrit
+Clone the acumos-onnx-client from gerrit (or from Github)

 .. code:: bash